tailwindlabs/tailwindcss/source/docs/controlling-file-size.blade.md

 }
 ```

-Note that in this example, **we're only enabling Purgecss in production**.
-We recommend configuring Purgecss this way because it can be slow to run, and during development it's nice to have every class available so you don't need to wait for a rebuild every time you change some HTML.
+Note that in this example, **we're only enabling PurgeCSS in production**.
+We recommend configuring PurgeCSS this way because it can be slow to run, and during development it's nice to have every class available so you don't need to wait for a rebuild every time you change some HTML.

-Finally, we recommend only applying Purgecss to Tailwind's utility classes, and not to [base styles](https://tailwindcss.com/docs/adding-base-styles) or [component classes](https://tailwindcss.com/docs/extracting-components#extracting-css-components-with-apply).
-The easiest way to do this is to use Purgecss's [whitelisting](https://github.com/FullHuman/purgecss-docs/blob/master/whitelisting.md) feature to disable Purgecss for non-utility classes:
+Finally, we recommend only applying PurgeCSS to Tailwind's utility classes, and not to [base styles](https://tailwindcss.com/docs/adding-base-styles) or [component classes](https://tailwindcss.com/docs/extracting-components#extracting-css-components-with-apply).
+The easiest way to do this is to use PurgeCSS's [whitelisting](https://github.com/FullHuman/purgecss-docs/blob/master/whitelisting.md) feature to disable PurgeCSS for non-utility classes:

 ```css
 /* purgecss start ignore */